 See Section A for a list of eligible applicants.

 States, counties, and units of local government may apply for the program, but only if sponsored by an FLMA or Tribal government.
 Applications received from States, counties, and units of local government must include a letter from their sponsor, verifying the sponsorship.
 The letter should also specify the lead recipient for purposes of project financial administration, and the letter should include a description of the roles and responsibilities of both the sponsor and the State, county, or unit of local government.
-A list of FLMA Sponsorship Coordinators can be obtained from the NSFLTP Program contacts listed on page 5 of this NOFO, or at the following Website–https://flh.fhwa.dot.gov/Programs/nsfltp/.
+A list of FLMA Sponsorship Coordinators can be obtained at the following website–https://highways.dot.gov/federal-lands/significant/list-sponsorship-coordinators.

 ADDITIONAL RESTRICTIONS ON ELIGIBILITY